Emergence of Physical Intelligence via Controllable Information Production: Derivation of Controllable Information Production

 \end{lemma}

-Lemma \eqref{lemma:value_decomp} shows that the full information about open-loop and closed-loop entropy is contained within the classical DARE.
+Lemma \ref{lemma:value_decomp} shows that open-loop and closed-loop information production rates are contained within Equation~\eqref{eq:dare}.
 By removing particular terms we can recover one form or the other.
-However, we can also show that the Hessian itself is asymptotically equivalent to closed-loop KSE in Corollary \ref{corollary:closed_loop_value_hessian}.
+We can also show that the $\log\det$ of the Hessian itself grows at the closed-loop rate in Corollary \ref{corollary:closed_loop_value_hessian}.